Royce Lewis Player Props: Twins vs. Brewers

 Royce Lewis At The Plate

-- Lewis has a double and two home runs while batting .317.
+- Lewis is batting .318 with a double and two home runs.

-- Lewis has picked up a hit in seven of 10 games this season, with multiple hits three times.
+- In 72.7% of his games this season (eight of 11), Lewis has picked up at least one hit, and in three of those games (27.3%) he recorded multiple hits.

-- He has homered in two of 10 games played this season, and in 4.9% of his plate appearances.
+- In 11 games played this season, he has hit a homer in two of them.

-- Lewis has picked up an RBI in 40.0% of his games this year, with more than one RBI in 30.0% of his games.
-He has also produced three or more runs in one contest.
+- Lewis has picked up an RBI in 36.4% of his games this season, with two or more RBI in 27.3% of his games.
+He has also driven in three or more runs in one contest.

-- He has scored a run in four of 10 games so far this season.
+- He has scored in four games this season (36.4%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.